LiskHQ/lisk-docs/docs/lisk-tools/utilities.md

 Gelato's [Web3 Functions](https://www.gelato.network/web3-functions) is a powerful automation system designed to streamline and enhance Web3 operations.
 Web3 Functions serve as a comprehensive tool, enabling developers to effortlessly set up, manage, and automate their smart contract tasks.

+## Interoperability

+### Hyperlane

+[Hyperlane](https://hyperlane.xyz/) is a blockchain interoperability protocol that allows different blockchains to communicate and share information with each other.
+It acts like a "highway" between blockchains, enabling them to send messages, transfer assets, and interact with decentralized applications (dApps) across different networks.
+This helps improve the connectivity between blockchains, making them more efficient and integrated.

 ## Randomness

 ### Gelato VRF